 Vote Bane as Monongalia County Magistrate in Division 1

 Our courts are vitally important in keeping government and society in check and balanced.
-Honesty, work ethic and resilience are values Bane holds and believes are needed to restore the image of our courts in West Virginia and to redefine courts across America.
+Honesty, work ethic and resilience are values Ron holds and believes are needed to restore the image of our courts in West Virginia and to redefine courts across America.

 Judging ones’ peers is a serious responsibility.
 In the courtroom, Ron will strive to treat everyone with fairness and impartiality.
 Moreover, Bane will honor the dignity of people who come before him, and extend respect to all who respect our court.

-On Election Day, Vote Ron Bane as Magistrate in Monongalia County Division 1.
+Thank you for voting Ron Bane as Magistrate in Monongalia County Division 1.
 Together, we will work to ensure life, liberty and the pursuit of happiness remain our American way.